netdata/netdata/collectors/ebpf.plugin/README.md

 ##### File sync

-This chart shows calls to synchronization methods, `fsync()` and `fdatasync()`, to transfer all modified page caches for the files on disk devices.
+This chart shows calls to synchronization methods, `fsync(2)` and `fdatasync(2)`, to transfer all modified page caches for the files on disk devices.
 These calls block until the disk reports that the transfer has been completed.
 They flush data for specific file descriptors.

 ##### Memory map sync